kdee-korreyd/episodey/README.md

 ## Code Example
 require 'episodey'

-#all of the examples below are run from irb which is currently the main command line interface for episodey
-#	as such you may use the same commands within a ruby script to perform the same actions and it will work
+>all of the examples below are run from irb which is currently the main command line interface for episodey, as such you may use the same commands within a ruby script to perform the same actions and it will work just fine
-#	just fine

 #create a new episodey object
 ep=EPISODEY::episodey

 #initialize an episodey object with config and database info
 #	including scan config, websites, and media sets
-ep.load [scancfgfile]
+'ep.load [scancfgfile]'

 #scan websites specified in scan config for media sets specified in scan config
 #	and hold all new media and create notifications about newly found media